coilhq/mucoa/README.md

 > The settlement commit completes the lifecycle of ownership for the digital/physical asset.

 ### Accounts
-* Participant A Settlement  - Payee settlement reserve
+* Participant A Payable To Scheme - Payer settlement reserve
-* Scheme Recon - Scheme Reconciliation (Scheme operator)
+* Participant B Receivable From Scheme - Scheme Reconciliation for Payee (Scheme operator)
-* Participant A Payable to B - Transfer of A(DR) to B(CR)

 ### Activity
 #### 1. Committing Transfer for Payee and Scheme Recon:
 ```
-DR Scheme Recon                                 100
-    CR Participant A Settlement                           100
-DR Participant A Payable to B                   100
+DR Participant B Receivable From Scheme         100
-    CR Participant B Collatoral                           100
+    CR Participant A Payable To Scheme                      100
 ```

 ### Summary
-* Scheme Recon has a balance of; `100 - 100 = 0`
+* A's Payable to Scheme DR balance of;  `100 - 100 = 0`
-  * `100` units credited as part of settlement reservation, which is now debited as part of settlement commit
+  * `100` units credited for settlement commit
-* A's Settlement has a balance of; `100 - 100 = 0`
-  * `100` units received from scheme as confirmed settlement
-* A Payable to B has a balance of; `100 - 100 = 0`
-  * `100` units are now settled
+  * A balance of `0` indicates no outstanding settlements from A (payable)
-* B's Collateral has a balance of; `100 - 100 = 0`
+* B's Receivable from Scheme CR balance of;  `100 - 100 = 0`
-  * `100` units collateral is restored due to settlement
+  * `100` units as debit to the recon
+  * A balance of `0` indicates no outstanding settlements from Scheme (receivable)

 ### Invariants
+- No commit would result in a positive debit balance for A to Scheme
-- No commit would result in a corrupted state for the transaction.
+- No commit would result in a positive credit balance for Scheme to B
-  - This is not the case anymore.
-We are only keeping the Settlement on the Payer.
--
->>>> TODO

 ## Participant Withdraw Collateral from Scheme
 An existing participant A would like to withdraw `units` from the Scheme.